privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 :::warning A failed check is not a low level

 The ladder only ranks parties whose identity **checks out**.
-A party the wallet cannot authenticate at all — a broken signature, an unresolvable DID, a certificate chain that fails validation — never gets a level.
+A party the wallet cannot authenticate at all (a broken signature, an unresolvable DID, a certificate chain that fails validation) never gets a level.
 The session ends with an error and nothing is shared.
 "Low" means *legitimate-looking but unknown*; it never means *broken*.

 :::

 And if the wallet cannot obtain a fresh, validly signed copy of the trust list?
 Then missing evidence is simply absent vouching: parties will rank by their certificates alone, sessions will keep working, and nobody gets upgraded by an outage.

-Here is the full picture of the new system — every way of authenticating, crossed with whether Yivi's list names the party:
+Here is the full picture of the new system, every way of authenticating crossed with whether Yivi's list names the party:

 <div className="tl-scroll" role="region" aria-label="Trust level matrix" tabIndex={0}>
   <table className="tl-matrix">